Senate moves toward final vote on massive $1.2 trillion bipartisan infrastructure package – KION546

 The chamber voted to break a filibuster and advance the bill Saturday after months of furious negotiations, clearing a major hurdle for President Joe Biden’s agenda even as it will soon face an uncertain future in the House.

-“We’ve been working hard all day on amendments and hopefully we can come to some agreement tomorrow but the time is burning as we go forward,” Senate Majority Leader Chuck Schumer said on the floor Saturday.
+“We’ve been working hard all day on amendments and hopefully we can come to some agreement tomorrow,” Senate Majority Leader Chuck Schumer said on the floor Saturday.

+But Schumer said on Sunday that after days of negotiations, Republicans and Democrats still had not reached a deal on additional amendment votes to the bill, which could also speed up its final passage.

+“Democrats are ready and willing to vote on additional amendments to the bill before moving to final passage.
+Once again, that will require the cooperation of our Republican colleagues.
+I hope they will cooperate so we can move more quickly.
+Otherwise, we’ll proceed by the book, and finish the bill,” the New York Democrat said on the Senate floor as the chamber began a rare Sunday session.

 Eighteen GOP senators joined Democrats to shut down debate on the bill Saturday afternoon.
 Senators are confident the bill will pass, but it’s now just a matter of how long that takes with the exact timing of a final vote still unclear.